-Key ingredients for Brussel sprouts-Indian Style
+Key ingredients for Brussels sprouts-Indian Style

-How to make Roasted Indian Brussel sprouts
+How to make Roasted Indian Brussels sprouts

 Prepare the veggie.
 Wash and rinse the vegetable first.
-Cut them into half and remove the hard stem if any.
+Cut them into half and remove the hard stem, if any.

 Then flip them to the other side and cook for another 5 minutes or until the veggies are cooked well.